kat-er-ina/gemss/README.md

 ## License

-This project is licensed under the MIT License.
+The GEMSS algorithm is licensed under the MIT License.

+The optional add-on for modeling, [TabPFN](https://huggingface.co/Prior-Labs/tabpfn_2_5), is used in compliance with its non-commercial [license](https://huggingface.co/Prior-Labs/tabpfn_2_5#licensing).